FREE TO DOWNLOAD

 A free, printable and sharable resource for churches, schools, and families.

-A beautifully illustrated collection of faith-filled poems that help children talk to God about everyday life — each paired with a coloring page.
+A beautifully illustrated collection of 16 faith-filled poems that help children talk to God about everyday life — each paired with a coloring page.

 Reprint Permission — You have permission to reproduce and distribute any or all pages, in any quantity, physical or digital, as long as they are shared free of charge and not sold or used to raise funds.

 Children do not always know how to put their feelings into words — especially when they feel afraid, left out, confused, or in need of comfort.
+These short prayers for children teach kids to pray and help them bring everyday experiences to God.

 Prayer becomes something natural — not something distant or formal.